-According to the study, breast or ovarian cancer conducted at the American Center at Vanderbilt-Ingram Cancer, women southeastern states diagnosed with cancer did not do a genetic test that would help them and their families to make important decisions about health.
+According to a survey conducted by the American Center of the Vanderbilt-Ingram Cancer, women southeastern states are diagnosed with breast cancer or ovarian cancer did not do a genetic test that would help them and their families to make important decisions about health.

 Only 8 per cent of women with disabilities or elderly women insured under the Medicare program and qualifying testing BRCA1 and BRCA2, have made the analysis of the period from 2000 to 2014.
 The results were published August 14 in JAMA.